Bobpick/MAC_Change/README.md

 - Safe to run as root via **cron** or **systemd timer**
 - Easy to customize interfaces, delay range, and Wi-Fi behavior

-*Example of the script executing with random jitter and detailed timestamped logging.*

 ## Why Add Jitter and Timestamps?

 - **Jitter** prevents attackers or network operators from correlating your activity to exact hourly changes.